Voyz/superloops/README.md

 ### SuperLoop arguments

 * `green_light` (`threading.Event`): A `threading.Event` object representing the health state of the loop.
-If not provided, this loop will not propagate its health status to other loops.
+It gets set automatically when a loop is added to LoopController.
 * `grace_period` (`int`): The number of seconds to wait when stopping the loop gracefully.
 Default is 5 seconds.
 * `max_loop_failures` (`int`): The maximum number of failures allowed before reporting issues.
 Default is 10 failures.
 * `stop_on_failure` (`bool`): A flag that indicates if this loop should be stopped when it exceeds its `max_loop_failures`.
 Default is `False`.